 Genus name comes from Greek chamai meaning dwarf or to the ground and kyparissos meaning cypress tree.

 Specific epithet comes from the Latin word pissum meaing pea and ferre meaing to bear in reference to the very small rounded cones.

 'Vintage Gold' is a dwarf, golden foliage form of Sawara cypress.
 It is an evergreen, mounding, globose cultivar that reportedly will reach a mature height of 5-7 feet tall.
 It features golden, fine-textured, feathery foliage.
 Slower growing.

-No known serious insect or disease problems.
-Plants in the genus Chamaecyparis generally have some susceptibility to juniper blight, root rot and certain insect pests such as bagworms.
+No serious insect or disease problems.
+Some susceptibility to juniper blight, root rot and certain insect pests such as bagworms.

 Species and large growing cultivars for lawn specimen, shrub borders and screen.